 Yes, if the instrument provides for the happening of a contingency, proof of that contingent event should be required and recorded.

-Should an objection be made if a general power of attorney is not executed as of a recent date?
+Problem D: Should an objection be made to a title if a general power of attorney is not executed as of a recent date?
+Standard D:

 No, if the general power of attorney sets forth a durability clause or if the durability is presumed under the provisions of any applicable law.

-(Problem C and Standard C added effective November 11, 1989; Problem D and Standard D added effective April 27, 2018.)

-3.10 CONVEYANCES-BY EXECUTOR OR OTHER FIDUCIARY

-Can an executor validly convey title, under an express power of sale in the will, immediately after the admission of the will to probate and the filing of the certificate of service required under R.C.
-Sec.
-2107.19?
+(Problem D and Standard D effective April 27, 2018; Problem C and Standard C effective November 11, 1989; originally effective May 19, 1955) 3.10 CONVEYANCES - BY EXECUTOR OR OTHER FIDUCIARY Problem A: Can an executor validly convey title, under an express power of sale in the will, immediately after the admission of the will to probate and the filing of the certificate of service required under Ohio Revised Code Section 2107.19?
+Standard A:

-Yes, when conveyed in good faith and provided proceedings to contest the will have not been commenced and assuming no rights of spouse under R.C.
-Sec.
-2106.16 have been exercised, at the date the deed is delivered.
+Yes, when conveyed in good faith and provided proceedings to contest the will have not been commenced and assuming no rights of spouse under Ohio Revised Code Section 2106.16 have been exercised, at the date the deed is delivered.
 Good faith is ordinarily presumed.

-R.C.
-Sec.
-2113.39 makes clear that a power of sale authorizes a sale for any purpose considered by the executor to be in the best interest of the estate unless the power is expressly limited by the will.
-R.C.
-Sec.
-2113.23 provides that, notwithstanding any subsequent revocation of authority or removal of the executor, all previous sales made lawfully and in good faith by the executor and with good faith of the purchaser shall be valid as to such executor and purchaser.

-(As amended April 27, 2018.
-Originally effective November 1, 1952, and amended May 18, 1972, and May 18, 1994)

-Is a conveyance defective because a fiduciary signs and acknowledges as an individual?
+Comment A: Ohio Revised Code Section 2113.39 makes clear that a power of sale authorizes a sale for any purpose considered by the executor to be in the best interest of the estate unless the power is expressly limited by the will.
+Ohio Revised Code Section 2113.23 provides that, notwithstanding any subsequent revocation of authority or removal of the executor, all previous sales made lawfully and in good faith by the executor and with good faith of the purchaser shall be valid as to such executor and purchaser.
+(Amended April 27, 2018; amended May 18, 1994; amended May 18, 1972; originally effective November 1, 1952) Problem B: Is a conveyance defective because a fiduciary signs and acknowledges as an individual?
+Standard B:

-No. [See R.C.
-5301.071(D)]

-(As amended April 27, 2018.
-Originally effective May 21, 1953)

-3.11 CONVEYANCES-FROM CORPORATION

-When should the authority and identity of officers of a corporation to execute a corporate deed not be questioned?
+No. See, Ohio Revised Code Section 5301.071(D) (Amended April 27, 2018; originally effective May 21, 1953) 3.11 CONVEYANCES - FROM CORPORATION Problem A: When should the authority and identity of officers of a corporation to execute a corporate deed not be questioned?
+Standard A: